 What Happens To Your Waste?

-Drury’s Environmental Services Ltd offer a dry waste collection in various open and closed containers, ranging from 2yd up to 40yd RORO bins.
-They also offer an open gate policy where registered waste carriers can dispose of waste covered within the permit they operate to.
+Drury’s Environmental Services Ltd offer a dry waste collection service.
+Offering open and closed containers, from 2yd up to 40yd RORO bins.
+An open gate policy is also in place where registered waste carriers can dispose of waste covered within their permit.

-They operate a three phase process of waste segregation and treatment within the working parameters of the planning authorisation and permit requirements.
+A three-phase waste segregation and treatment is used onsite.
+Within the working parameters of the authorisation and permit requirements.
 There are realistic targets set for landfill reduction and recycling practices which has been fully adopted by all staff within the business.

-Upon reception of waste into the facility it is weighed and all regulative paperwork is completed and filed.
+Upon reception of waste into the facility it is weighed and all regulative paperwork is completed.

 The waste container is checked before it is tipped on the reception pad and sorted by hand to remove any large pieces of waste that may cause problems further in the process.